rchitale7/remote-vector-index-builder/DEVELOPER_GUIDE.md

 that directly integrate with the OpenSearch k-NN Remote Vector Service Client.
 The default image configuration allows it to be used to run integration tests for the OpenSearch k-NN Remote Vector component.
 This configuration maintains the job state in an in-memory dictionary with a TTL, and uses a fixed size thread pool to execute index build workflows.

-The dictionary size and TTL is controllable via the Docker container settings.
+But, the dictionary size and TTL is also controllable via the Docker container settings.
 For example, you can set the TTL to `None`, to ensure requests never get deleted.
-You are also free to implement a separate, custom API image, as long as it conforms to the Remote Vector Service API Contract and provides endpoints for the Remote Vector Service Client.
-This custom API image can still use the `core` image libraries to execute the index build workflow.

 Follow the steps below to use run the API image locally.
 Note that s3 is currently the only supported Remote Store repository
 1. [Provision an instance for development](#provisioning-an-instance-for-development)